weatherlink/v2-api/_pages/authentication.md

 ### Step 1

-The first step is to collect all of the API request query parameters and path parameters (except for the `api-signature` parameter) and sort them by parameter using ASCII sorting.
+The first step is to collect all of the API request query parameters and path parameters (except for the `api-signature` parameter) and sort them by parameter name using ASCII sorting.
 All parameter names are in US English so ASCII sorting is safe.

-In this example the path parameters are
+In this example the path parameters are:

+Name|Value
+-|-
+station-id|2

 ```
 Parameter Name: station-id